jorisvandenbossche/course-python-data/notebooks/visualization_01_matplotlib.md

 # ...
 ```

-## An small cheat-sheet reference for some common elements
+## A small cheat-sheet reference for some common elements

 ```{code-cell} ipython3
 x = np.linspace(-1, 0, 100)